-Each metric has a unique name, which is a simple dotted name, like com.example.Queue.size.
+Each metric is associated with a MetricRegistry, and has a unique name within that registry.
+This is a simple dotted name, like com.example.Queue.size.
 This flexibility allows you to encode a wide variety of context directly into a metric's name.
-If you have two instances of com.example.Queue, you can give them more specific: com.example.Queue.requests.size vs. com.example.Queue.responses.size, for example.
+If you have two instances of com.example.Queue, you can give them more specific: com.example.Queue.reguests.size vs. com.example.Queue.responses.size, for example.